Daniel Goh

 Daniel Goh Pei Siong (born 1973) is a Singaporean sociologist and former politician.
-A former member of the opposition Workers' Party (WP), he was a non-constituency Member of Parliament (NCMP) for the 13th Parliament between 2015 and 2020.
+A former member of the opposition Workers' Party (WP), he was a non-constituency Member of Parliament (NCMP) between 2015 and 2020.

 A sociologist by profession, he has primarily researched on political sociology, urban sociology, cultural studies, sociology of religion, and sociology of ethnic and multicultural relations.

 Goh was expelled from the WP in 2023 after publicly criticising the party leadership on their handling of a false allegation Raeesah Khan had made in Parliament.

 Education

 Goh studied at St Joseph's Institution and completed his undergraduate and graduate studies in Sociology at the National University of Singapore (NUS).
 He was then awarded the International Institute Fellowship, Department of Sociology Teaching Fellowship and the Rackham Graduate Fellowship to pursue his doctoral study in sociology at the University of Michigan in Ann Arbor from 2000 to 2005.

 Academic career

 On his return to NUS in 2005, he was appointed assistant professor at the Department of Sociology.
 In 2012, he was awarded tenure and promoted to associate professor.
 As of October 2017, he was the Associate Provost of Undergraduate Education at NUS.
 He had previously been the deputy head of the Department of Sociology and the convener of the Cultural Studies Minor and Cultural Studies in Asia PhD Programme.